 Throughout the design project your client will want to access decisions you made.
 They will want to QUICKLY find answers to any questions they have about selections or processes.
 When you make this an easy task by helping them get organized, their blood pressure remains stable and their dispositions serene.

-But, I hear ya.
+But, I hear you.
 Why a binder?
 Doesn’t that seem too old school?
 Hey, I do old school because when someone spends a ton of money to get the home of their dreams, they need something TANGIBLE to hold on to.

 Clients can bring this binder to all of your meetings.
 It gives them a home for all of their documents and something to refer to when they get home and suddenly can’t remember what’s next, what design decisions were made or what fabric they selected.

 I find that a client binder is a great resource to keep clients informed and alerted to what is up next in the design process.
 When they have answers at their fingertips, they won’t need to have you on speed dial for each and every little question.

 Give your Clients a Binder at the First Meeting

 I like to start the design project collaboration off on the right foot and give my clients their binder at the very first meeting.